alphashr/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 - `labelledby`: The text applied to the `aria-labelledby` attribute of the internal input element.
 - `filter-selected`:  Whether to remove selected elements from the option list (default=true)
 - `filter-query`:  Whether to remove elements that don't match the query string (default=true)
+- `menu-placement`: Controls the placement of the menu relative to the input element.
+(default="bottom-fill")

 *Properties:*